Advocate Children's Hospital: Services

 In partnership with Advocate Lutheran General Hospital, ACH operates two cystic fibrosis care centers; one for adults and one for children.
 The hospital also operates specialized down syndrome centers, for adults and children with down syndrome.
 Additional services include: pediatric cancer care, emergency care, neurology, gastroenterology, orthopedics, general pediatrics, and general surgery.

 The hospital features a 150-bed AAP verified level 3 neonatal intensive care unit, the highest in Illinois.

 Advocate Children's Hospital operates a program that offers treatment to adults with congenital heart disease.
 Data released shows that the hospital has a lower mortality rate than the national average for congenital heart surgery.

-Awards
+Recognition

 In 2018, Advocate Children's Hospital ranked as the third best children's hospital in Illinois and ranked 23rd in pediatric cardiology and 38th in neonatology.

 In 2020, U.S. News & World Report ranked the two campuses of Advocate Children's Hospital as the second best children's hospital in Illinois behind the Ann and Robert H. Lurie Children's Hospital.
 The hospital also ranked 13th in the nation in pediatric cardiology and heart surgery.

 Also in 2020, both campuses of Advocate Children's Hospital received Best Children's Hospital designations by the Women's Choice Awards.

-In 2021, U.S. News & World Report dropped their cardiology ranking down to #25 in the nation.
+In U.S. News & World Report's 2025 rankings, the hospital was ranked nationally at #42 for Pediatric Cardiology & Heart Surgery.
+The hospital was also ranked as the #3 Best Children's Hospital in Illinois and #23 in the Midwest Region.